Graham&son Graham&son

 This method is effective for solid objects like wipes, toys, or excessive tissue buildup.

-1. Enzyme-Based Cleaners
+Method 5.
+Enzyme-Based Cleaners

 These cleaners contain bacteria that break down organic waste.
 Unlike chemical drain cleaners, enzyme-based products do not damage pipes.